raspberrypilearning/octapi-brute-force-enigma/en/step_5.md

 + Write another line of code to set the rotor start positions to the settings from the sheet.

-+ Choose three random letters to use as your message key — as an example we will use "BFR".
++ Choose three random letters to use as your message key — we will use "BFR", but you can choose whatever you like.
 Encrypt the message key and make a note of the result.
 This is the encrypted key you will send with your message.

 + Set the rotor start positions to your **unencrypted** message key (in our example, "BFR").